DOC1021: A New Approach to Dendritic Cell Vaccines

 Administration in the Vicinity of the Tumor Draining Lymph Nodes: By means of ultrasound sonography, the autologous dendritic cells are introduced near the deep cervical lymph nodes, the lymphatic chains that drain the CNS.
 This procedure permits responding T-cells to be specifically-targeted for extravasation at the CNS microvasculature.

-Augmenting the Anti-Viral Response: The autologous dendritic cells are introduced to the patient on conjunction with systemic delivery of type I interferon (IFN-α2a) to prepare the cancer cells for immune attack via, among other things, upregulation of MHC class I molecules and activation of the immunoproteasome.
+Augmenting the Anti-Viral Response: Autologous dendritic cells are introduced to the patient in conjunction with systemic delivery of type I interferon to prepare the cancer cells for immune attack via upregulation of MHC class I molecules and activation of the immunoproteasome.

 Are there any ongoing clinical trials for DOC1021?

-Currently, access to our Dendritic Cell Vaccine can be obtained through enrollment in one of our clinical studies for Glioblastoma Multiforme (NCT04552886) and Pancreatic Adenocarcinoma (NCT04157127).
+Currently, access to our Dendritic Cell Therapy can be obtained through enrollment in one of our clinical studies for Glioblastoma Phase 2 (NCT06805305) and Pancreatic Adenocarcinoma (NCT04157127).
 The objective of these clinical studies is to evaluate patient safety and efficacy.

 How can I participate in the Expanded Acesss Program?